Use the Build page of the Project Designer to specify the project's build configuration properties. This page applies to Visual C# projects only.

 The following settings are used to configure the output options for the build process.

 Specifies the location of the output files for this project's configuration.
-Enter the path of the build output in this box, or choose the Browse button to specify a path.
 Note that the path is relative; if you enter an absolute path, it will be saved as relative.
-The default path is bin\Debug or bin\Release\.
-For more information, see Debug and Release Project Configurations.
+The default path is bin\Debug.

 With simplified build configurations, the project system determines whether to build a debug or release version.
 The Build command from the Debug menu (F5) will put the build in the debug location regardless of the Output path you specify.
 However, the Build command from the Build menu puts it in the location you specify.
-For more information, see Debug and Release Project Configurations.
+To enable advanced build configurations, on the Tools menu, click Options.
+In the Options dialog box, expand Projects and Solutions, click General, and then clear the Show advanced build configurations check box.
+This gives you manual control over all configuration values and whether a debug or release version is built.
+For more information, see General, Projects and Solutions, Options Dialog Box.

 Indicates that your managed application will expose a COM object (a COM callable wrapper) that allows a COM object to interact with your managed application.
 The Output type property in the Application page of the Project Designer for this application must be set to Class Library in order for the Register for COM interop property to be available.
 For an example class that you might include in your Visual C# application and expose as a COM object, see Example COM Class (C# Programming Guide).